 - Store in airtight container until ready to assemble tacos.

-- Flash soaking nuts: boil 2 cups of water and pour over walnuts with a squeeze of lemon juice.
+- Flash soaking nuts: boil 2 cups of water and pour over walnuts.
 Allow to soak for 30 minutes to 1 hour and continue making the recipe.
 Please note that flash soaking does destroy some of the nutrients in the walnuts.